ya-liu/shopfront/README.md

 - The user is able to add the product to cart and update product quantity in cart.

-- Cart content is stored in the browser, so the user is able to see items in the cart upon page refresh.
+- Cart content is stored in the browser, so the user is able to see items stored in the cart from a previous session.

 - The user is able to fill out an address form and payment information to complete the checkout process.